The #MindMonsters Project

-The #MindMonsters project gives you an opportunity to contribute something meaningful to an important cause.
-It requires no special skillset (other than the experience of being human) and it will take only a few minutes of your time.
+The #MindMonsters project helps you to overcome your self-sabotaging issues using creativity and lateral thinking.
+It requires no special skill set (other than the experience of being human) and it will take just a few minutes of your time.

 Here’s the “Why?”:

-While in the grip of our most negative thoughts, we can feel as though we’re different, less-than, Other, and although it’s natural to want to hide our shameful secrets away, doing so only makes things worse.
+While in the grip of our most negative thoughts, we can feel as though we’re less worthy than others, and although it’s natural to want to hide our shameful secrets away, doing so only makes things worse.

 The unfortunate truth is that trying to either fight or ignore our monsters actually makes them stronger.
-In contrast, sharing our stories – as difficult as it can be at times – makes things better.
-Expression of our struggle heals not only our own pain, but also that of other people, because in communicating the darker parts of human experience, we all learn that we’re not alone.
+In contrast, exploring (and even sharing) our stories – as difficult as it can be at times – makes things better.
+Furthermore, expression of our struggle heals not only our own pain but also that of other people because in communicating the darker parts of human experience, we all learn that we’re not alone.

-The #mindmonsters drawing project creates a platform for everyone to do this – either anonymously or not.
+The #mindmonsters drawing project creates a platform for everyone to do this, either anonymously or not.
 And the best bit?
-It’s seriously fun.
+It can actually be fun.

 Nameless; a fear-of-being-unworthy monster.

-Since the first draft has been written, people who have read it have sent me some amazing drawings of what they visualised.
-The range, of course, is fantastic.
+Ever since the first draft was written, people who have read my book have sent me images of what they visualised.
+The range is fantastic.
 Some are drawn by hand, others digital.
-Some by people who are clearly very skilled at holding a pencil, and others from people just like the rest of us.
-I’ve received animated gifs, photos of angry scribbles in notepads and images of detailed paintings.
+Some by people who are clearly very skilled at holding a pencil, and others by regular non-artists just like the rest of us.
+I’ve received animated gifs, angry scribbles, detailed paintings and even one amazing song.

 It’s been both inspiring and humbling to receive such personal pieces of artistic expression.
-I would love to gather as many as possible, so I can post a whole troop of mind monsters to social media, where they can share their important message.
+I would love to gather as many as possible, so I can post a whole troop of mind monsters to social media and the mindmonsters website, where they can share their important message.

 The #mindmonsters project creates a space for us all to share our experience of self-sabotage in a creative, abstract, fun and ultimately very touching way.